Persian Cuisine and Culture

 Breakfast

 These two photos are similar to common breakfasts in Iran, a bit fancier though.
 Scrambled eggs are mainly cooked with onion, and sometimes garlic, but here it is with cheese to go with strawberry.
-In a cheese sandwich having cheese, raisin, parsley, and tomato complete each other combining sweet and salty tastes.
+It is common to have traditional cheese as a breakfast.
+Cheese sandwiches can contain raisin, parsley, walnut and tomato to give a combination with sweet and salty taste.

 Normal Dishes + a hint

 In these plates, I used ingredients that might be a bit unfamiliar for people from other countries.
-I cooked them in Norway, so it was great combining Norwegian Salmon with the taste I like in the background.
-I used black seeds and fish roe with rice and shrimp which was a good mixture in rice and shrimp plate.
-Garlic bread, salmon, roasted almonds and parsley was one of my cooking trial and error dishes which ended up very good.
-Similarly, Salmon went well with mushrooms and tomato, totally salmon goes well with many things.
+I cooked them in Norway, so I enjoyed combining Norwegian Salmon with the taste I like.
+In rice and shrimp plate, I used black seeds and fish roe with rice and shrimp which was a good mixture.
+Garlic bread, salmon, roasted almonds and parsley was one of my cooking trial and error dishes which ended up very delicious.
+Similarly, Salmon went well with mushrooms and tomato, after all salmon goes well with many tastes.
 In the saffron chelow & meat plate, I added brewed saffron to the rice while steaming it under a thick-cloth cover in its last stage of cooking.
 I should mention saffron needs to be brewed before being added to foods.
-If you simply add saffron to food similar to what is done with other spices it won’t give you the aroma and flavour the way it should in most cases, I say it as many of my international friends didn’t know about it.
+If you simply add saffron to food similar to what is done with other spices it won’t give you the aroma and flavour it should, I say it as many of my international friends didn’t know about it when they were told.

-Once we bought 5 kilograms of milk and I made these products from it.
+Using just 5 kilograms of milk, I once created a variety of dairy products at home simply using my cooking pots.
 From left to right they are Ghare Ghoroot, Dry Kashk, Strained Yoghurt and the bowl with mints on top contains Persian old-style yoghurt.
-By heating milk to a certain temperature and letting it in a warm place for a few hours you get old-style Persian yogurt.
-Mixing yoghurt, water and salt you get Ayran (Doogh) and pressing it in a cloth-like bag gives strained yoghurt.
-Adding lemon juice to yoghurt breaks it straining this broken yoghurt gives old-style Persian cheese, and if you dry this cheese you get Kashk.
-Boiling water left from cheese gives you Ghare Ghoroot.
-I know it might be a bit confusing but my purpose of these explanations is to say how they used to easily use every part of milk in different forms.
+I know it might be a bit confusing but I explain the procedure as when I first learned it, I was really amused.
+By heating milk to a certain temperature and letting it settle in a warm place for a few hours you get old-style Persian yogurt.
+Mixing yoghurt, water and salt you get Doogh (Ayran) and pressing it in a cloth bag gives strained yoghurt.
+Adding lemon juice to yoghurt breaks it and straining this broken yoghurt gives old-style Persian cheese, which I haven’t put its photo here.
+If you dry this cheese in small pieces you get Kashk.
+Boiling cheese water gives you Ghare Ghoroot.

 Leave a Reply